 Many public figures and celebrities have been inspired by this day to come out, and openly share with the world that they are LGBTQ+.
 Every year the Human Rights Campaign sponsors National Coming Out Day, and until 2014 there was a different theme for every year.

-The first time that National Coming Out Day happened, only eighteen states participated in celebrating it.
-Ever since, the holiday has grown in popularity and it is now commemorated internationally.
+The first time National Coming Out Day took place, only eighteen states participated in celebrating it.
+Since then the holiday has grown in popularity and it is now commemorated internationally.

 What to do on National Coming Out Day